 Natural Disasters and Climate

-You should be aware that forest fires can break out at anytime, regardless of the season.
+Forest fires can break out at any time, regardless of the season.
 Please heed local warnings and monitor news bulletins for latest details on local outbreaks.
+For more information visit the Environment Canada website.

 For entry requirements to Canada, please contact the nearest Canadian Embassy or Consulate .